PHouzel/Internship_ENS/README.md

 Code done during an internship project in April-May-June 2021 at ENS under the supervision of Boris Gutkin and Alberto Pérez
 Subject: analysis of noise induced oscillations in neuronal systems.

-Code done during an internship project in April-May-June 2021 at ENS under the supervision of Boris Gutkin and Alberto Pérez
-Subject: analysis of noise induced oscillations in neuronal systems.

 GitHub cheat sheet - commands to input locally in the Terminal:

 git clone https://github.com/PHouzel/Internship_ENS --Creates a local copy of the file